How to fix a sexless marriage by removing bad habits

 Too many of us think about sex in funny ways.
 Yes, it's physical.
 And yes, it is great when the body works well.

-But if you can cut a head of cabbage or make a sour face when you suck on a lemon, you can learn to fix a sexless marriage.
+Can you cut a head of cabbage or make a sour face when you suck on a lemon?
+Then you can learn to fix a sexless marriage.

 We can demand that every PART of us work well, but that's often an excuse.
 A vanity.
 A withholding strategy.

-So how do you retrain yourself to exit a "sexless relationship" and enter a new and passionate one?
+So how do you retrain yourself to add more intimacy in your marriage and get out of that sexless relationship? and enter a new and passionate one?

 Step 1: Start by being friends

-If you suck at fighting, learn how to fight well in a marriage (an essential skill...) so you can let go of resentments that block desire.
-We can teach you excellent fighting habits in a weekend!
+Every couple has relationship issues.
+If you don’t know how to fight, learn how (an essential skill…) so you can let go of resentments that block desire.
+We can teach you excellent fighting habits over a weekend!

 But it's hard to consider being vulnerable with someone if you aren't a friend.
 To change around a sexless marriage, start with being better friends.

-Step 2: Break bad habits, introduce better ones
+Step 2: Break bad habits, and introduce better ones

-After befriending your partner, your next step to help you fix a sexless marriage is to start the physical stuff.
+After befriending your partner, your next step to help you increase interest in sex is to start the physical stuff.
 What are examples of bad habits?

 • Avoiding each other around bedtime and mornings.